SparklePigBang/cunt-soul/README.md

 Basic Game Mechanics
 --------------------

 A player's turn consists of playing one or more cards onto the discard pile.
-Multiple cards of the same value can be played at once.
-Generally, cards played must have a value greater than or equal to the previous, though many cards have the ability to affect this.
+Multiple cards of the same *base* value can be played at once.
+Generally, cards played must have a base value greater than or equal to the derived value of previous, though many cards have the ability to affect this.
 When there are no cards in the discard pile, any card can be played.
 If a player has no valid cards to play, they must pick up the enitire discard pile; play then resumes with the next player.

 When a player's hand is reduced below the default hand size of 5, they should pick up from the source pile until they have 5 cards in their hand (the default hand size is increased by 1 for every ace in the field card position, see below).

-Players do not have access to their face up or face down cards until they have played all cards from their hand and the source pile has been emptied.
+Players cannot play their face up or face down cards until they have played all cards from their hand and the source pile has been emptied.
 Once a player gains access to their face up cards, they must play all three before gaining access to their face down cards.
 If it is revealed on playing a face down card that that card is not valid, then the player who played that card must pick up the entire discard pile.

 Burning